One thing I have learned is that it pays to know the why as well as the how when you build your first WordPress site.

 Useful things to do as soon as you have set up your site

-When I built Quillcards, I thought it was a good idea to have the year, the month, and the day, as part of the URL for each post.
+For time-sensitive articles it might be a good idea to have the year, the month, and the day, as part of the URL for each post.
 The downside is that the URLs can get very long.

 Whatever kind of permalinks you decide you want, you probably don’t want the default permalinks that Worpdress sets when you set up your site.
 An example of a default permalink would be something like mysite.com/?p=4 – which doesn’t tell your readers anything.